gajus/canonical-reducer-composition/README.md

     * It **can** be an instance of [Error](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error).
     * It **must** have `message` property.
     * `message` property value **must** be a string.

+## Flux Standard Action

+[Flux Standard Action](https://github.com/acdlite/flux-standard-action) (FSA) is a competing standard.
+If you are implementing software using Canonical Reducer Composition and have dependencies that use FSA convention, you can use [`redux-convention`](https://github.com/gajus/redux-convention) middleware to convert between the two standards.

 ## `CONSTRUCT` Action Handler